 One pro-choice student who joined the group conversation had spent two hours in conversation with me the day prior.
 During the group discussion he responded to several of the pro-choice arguments using the same pro-life responses I had shared with him the day before.
-Although he stated he was still pro-choice, it's clear that he now also saw the validity in some of the arguments I had proposed to him.
+Although he stated he was still pro-choice, it was clear that he now also saw the validity in some of the arguments I had proposed to him.

-Thank you for your support that helps turn the debate about abortion into a dialogue that is productive because it respects the dignity of the unborn while also respecting the dignity of each person in the conversation.
+Thank you for helping JFA turn the debate about abortion into a productive dialogue by respecting the dignity of the unborn while also respecting the dignity of each person in the conversation.